mvmprojects/dotnet-case/README.md

 # Dotnet Case

 This is a Web API demo project made using .NET Core 3.1, to be combined with a front-end project for testing purposes.
-At the time of writing, the front-end demo project can be found over here: https://github.com/mvmprojects/angular-case
+The front-end demo project can be found over here: https://github.com/mvmprojects/angular-case

 The project is themed around a music store and so the database entities are Artist, Album and Track.
+At the time of writing, only the Track object will see full CRUD functionality all the way into the front-end.

 EF Core and Automapper will be used.